 In addition to completing the COVID-Safe Check-In, all patients will continue to complete a comprehensive screening questionnaire on admission

-In line with SA Health advice, our visitor restrictions have been relaxed, with two visitors per patient.
-The two visitors can differ each day and children are permitted to visit.
+In line with SA Health advice, visitors to the general areas are restricted to two visitors per patient at a time.
+The two visitors can differ and children are permitted to visit.

 - Visitors are encouraged to keep visits brief and remain within patient room

 - Maintain social distancing during your visit

 - Do not attend the hospital if you are unwell